Does Biotin cause acne?

 How can I prevent it from making acne?

-If you suspect that biotin is contributing to your acne, you should consult with your physician about potential approaches to manage this.
-If your doctor advises against taking biotin due to a deficiency, you may want to consider increasing your consumption of biotin-rich foods such as eggs, salmon, and beef liver.
+If you suspect that biotin is contributing to your acne, seek the help of a corrective skincare specialist for guidance on how to navigate this culprit through lifestyle considerations and professional treatments .
+If your doctor advises against not taking biotin due to a deficiency, you may want to consider increasing your consumption of biotin-rich foods such as eggs, salmon, and beef liver.
 Alternatively, vegetarians can consume foods like sunflower seeds, sweet potatoes, and almonds to obtain biotin.